 A research design is a set of conditions for data collection and analysis that tries to combine relevance to the research goal with ease of implementation.
 In essence, the research design is the conceptual framework for conducting research; it is the blueprint for data collection, investigation, and analysis (Kothari, 2004).

-In this context, thus, the research followed both qualitative and quantitative approaches (triangulation), which emphasizes in-depth investigation of information through the collection of currently available relevant data.
+In this context, thus, the research followed both qualitative, quantitative approaches and (mixed approach), which emphasizes in-depth investigation of information through the collection of currently available relevant data.
 A research design should ensure that the evidence collected addresses the research questions asked and it is essential that it ensures coherency and rigour.
 This is necessary because the design establishes the links between the research problem and the findings and conclusions.
 It provides the mechanisms to explicate the data to test the validity of the problem statement, and in order to acquire the relevant data, the appropriate question must be asked.